 The Shattered Planet That Lives On: What Vesta Tells Us About Cosmic Ruins

-And among them, one shines just a little brighter.
+Stone splinters orbiting the sun like forgotten memories, and among them, one shines just a little brighter.

-And she might be the last surviving piece of a world that once was.
+Her name is Vesta, and she might be the last surviving piece of a world that once was.

-In other words, she didn’t form like a pebble.
+In other words, she didn’t form like a casual pebble in space, she formed like a planet.

-And then…something happened.
+And then…something had to have happened.

 The Planet That Never Was (or Once Was?)